Sasuke-07/Legal-Assistant/README.md

 ## 🔧 API Integration

-The application integrates with multiple AI services:
+The application integrates with:

-- **OpenAI GPT**: Primary AI service for legal analysis
+- **Google Gemini**: Primary AI service for legal analysis
-- **Google Gemini**: Fallback service for enhanced reliability
-- **Graceful Degradation**: Offline mode when APIs are unavailable

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License